-This guideline covers the security of the network on the Danforth Campus.
+This guideline covers the security of the network on the Danforth Campus of Washington University in St. Louis.

-Washington University in St. Louis (WUSTL) is committed to conducting business in compliance with all applicable laws, regulations, and WUSTL policies.
+Washington University is committed to conducting business in compliance with all applicable laws, regulations and Washington University policies.
 The university has adopted this guideline to outline the security measures required to protect electronic information systems and related equipment from unauthorized use.

-The network shall, with exceptions noted and approved by the Network Security Office (NSO), follow the guidance outlined in WUSTL Information Security Policy.
+The network shall, with exceptions noted and approved by the Network Security Office (NSO), follow the guidance outlined in Washington University Information Security Policy.

 Backdoors circumvent/bypass external connections and are often unauthorized.
 These connections shall be approved by the NSO and have a legitimate business purpose.
 The appropriate security controls shall be put in place based on a risk assessment.
 If information using these connections is classified as protected, and occurs over unprotected or public networks, then the confidentiality and integrity of the information needs to be protected with encryption.